-- Threaten or coerce you in order to gain your support for the union. - Refuse to process a grievance because you have criticized union officials or because you are not a member of the union. - Use or maintain discriminatory standards or procedures in making job referrals from a hiring hall. - Cause or attempt to cause an employer to discriminate against you because of your union-related activity. - Take adverse action against you because you have not joined or do not support the union.
+- Refuse to process a grievance because you have criticized union officials or because you are not a member of the union. - Use or maintain discriminatory standards or procedures in making job referrals from a hiring hall. - Cause or attempt to cause an employer to discriminate against you because of your union-related activity. - Take adverse action against you because you have not joined or do not support the union.